Ludest27/Portfolio/README.md

-# 📌 Portfolio - Ludivine Mooh
+# 📌 Ludivine MOOH- PQC Optimizations portfolio

-Welcome to my portfolio repository!
-This space serves as a collection of my research, projects, and ongoing cryptographic implementations.
-My primary focus is **post-quantum cryptography (PQC) software optimizations**.
+"I'm a Master's student in Information Security at Pukyong National University passionate about securing systems in the post-quantum era.
+My research focuses on **software optimization of post-quantum cryptographic (PQC)** algorithms for resource-constrained devices, addressing the growing need for  security in IoT and embedded systems.
+I'm particularly interested in bridging the gap between theoretical cryptography and practical implementation, focusing on both performance and security.

 ---